lukaszmalyszko/practice-minikube1/README.md

-# Configuration Istio with Kubernetes on Minikube.
+# Configure Istio with Kubernetes on Minikube.

 ### Before you begin:
 To work with Kuberenetes you must install following programs: